Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 The Renters (Reform) Bill proposes abolishing ‘no fault’ Section 21 evictions and delivering a simpler, more secure tenancy structure.
 This is designed to “provide tenants with greater security, supporting them to put down roots in their community, whilst ensuring landlords remain confident that they can regain their property where they need to”.

-Once implemented, the Bill will end fixed-term tenancies and move to periodic tenancies, which do not have an end date.
-Once the Bill has been implemented, any new tenancies (that would previously have been Assured Tenancies or Assured Shorthold Tenancies) will be governed by the new system.
-Existing tenancies will move to the new system after the second implementation date, which will take place at least 12 months later.
+The Bill also proposes to end fixed-term tenancies and move to periodic tenancies, which do not have an end date.
+Any new tenancies (that would previously have been Assured Tenancies or Assured Shorthold Tenancies) would be governed by the new system.
+Existing tenancies would move to the new system after the second implementation date, which would take place at least 12 months later.

-Tenants will be required to provide two months’ notice when leaving a tenancy, ensuring landlords recoup the costs of finding a tenant and avoid lengthy void periods.
-Landlords will only be able to evict a tenant in reasonable circumstances, which will be defined in law, helping to avoid unwanted moves.
+Tenants would be required to provide two months’ notice when leaving a tenancy, ensuring landlords recoup the costs of finding a tenant and avoid lengthy void periods.
+Landlords would only be able to evict a tenant in reasonable circumstances, which will be defined in law, helping to avoid unwanted moves.

 In place of section 21, the Bill outlines proposals to strengthen section 8, allowing landlords to end a tenancy agreement early if they have a legal reason to do so.
-Where a landlord seeks possession using section 8 grounds, the process to end a tenancy will be similar to the current section 21 process.
-Landlords will need to serve notice to tenants on the prescribed form with the required notice period.
-If a tenant doesn’t leave, landlords will need to go to court and provide evidence that the ground applies.
+Where a landlord seeks possession using section 8 grounds, the process to end a tenancy would be similar to the current section 21 process.
+Landlords would need to serve notice to tenants on the prescribed form with the required notice period.
+If a tenant doesn’t leave, landlords would need to go to court and provide evidence that the ground applies.

 Renters (Reform) Bill – Grounds for gaining possession